3 min read

 Phones have replaced PCs at the centre of our working and online lives.
 For years they developed at a clip adding exciting and useful new features each year.

 In 2015 that came to a halt.
 Phones got a little better.
 Cheap phones got much better.
-But there was no compelling new features to justify faster-than-essential upgrades.
+But there were no compelling new features to justify faster-than-essential upgrades.

 Phone technology has stagnated.
 No doubt there are cool new ideas bubbling in the labs in Apple, Samsung or Huawei.
 But, at least for now, we appear to have reached the limit of existing phone formats.